 Sl St – slip stitch

-I chose to make this blanket in a small/baby size and measures 78cm square.
+I chose to make this blanket in a small/baby size and measures 78cm square (I used a 3.5mm hook).
 You can add more or less rounds according to your preference.
-I used hook size 3.5mm so if you use a bigger or smaller hook you will find that your blanket will be a slightly different size.
-The gauging is not important for this blanket.

 This pattern uses a traditional granny square.
 It involves sets of granny clusters/granny stitch.
 A granny cluster is a set of 3 trebles (UK terms) (or ch 3 and 2 trebles if it is the start of a new round).
 Each granny cluster is worked in the spaces formed between the clusters of the previous round.

 I do not include a chain between granny clusters – but some patterns and tutorials do include this.
 For this pattern I have chained 1 to form each corner (some patterns will have 3 chains).
 There are no rights or wrongs with this – it is personal preference, so you can choose.

 I also turn the square over after each round – I think this helps to keep to the square nice and even.